Assignment 6: Graphics Library and Console

 4) Console

-The console module uses the text-drawing functions of the graphics library to show the console contents (i.e. rows of text) on the display.
+The console module manages the console text contents (i.e. rows of text) and uses the text-drawing functions of the graphics library to draw the text contents on the display.

 Review the header file console.h (available in $CS107E/include or browse console.h).
 The console has these public functions: